-Our school has a Prevent Single Point of Contact (SPOC) who is the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism: this is our DSL.
+Our school has a Prevent Single Point of Contact (SPOC) who is the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism: this will normally be the DSL.

 Our School will monitor online activity within the school to ensure that inappropriate sites are not accessed by students or staff.
 This is best done using specialist online monitoring software, which in this school is called Securus.